vodnokasanie/custom-memory-allocator-in-c/README.md

 - Times performance of a test run using time

 valgrind.log, memory_analysis.log and massif.out were generated as a result of running makefile wrapped up in the script.

+The memory allocator works perfectly as zero memory leaks were detected as all tests passed.
+Also allocator showed a significant increase performance-wise comparing to system allocator.
+The difference is calculated up to 0.48 ratio which means that custom allocator is approximately 2.1x faster than the standard library's allocator for specific workload or test scenario.